-The Sentiment Analysis widget reveals the most positive and negative tweets.
-Up to 50 of the most positive and negative tweets are visualized in the graph and listed in their respective columns.
+The Sentiment Analysis chart reveals the most positive (green) and negative (orange) tweets, as measured by the Natural Language Processing (NLP) algorithm.
+This algorithm is explained below.
+The vertical axis ranges from +2 (positive) to -2 (negative).
+The horizontal axis is made up of the dates of the tweets.
+Up to 50 of the most positive and negative tweets are visualized in the chart and listed in their respective date columns.

-The Pie Chart in the top left part of the graph reveals the overall sentiment breakdown for the selected time period for all tweets.
+The pie chart in the top left part of the chart reveals the overall sentiment breakdown for the selected time period for all tweets.
 Hover over the two pie slices to get the percentages.

-The Bubbles in the graph represents the most significant individual tweets from the time period.
-The further up on the X-axis the more positive the tweets, the further down on the X-axis the more negative.
-The size of the bubble indicates the level of engagement – the larger the bubble the more retweets.
-Select a bubble and the corresponding tweet will be highlighted in the respective columns below.
+The bubbles in the chart represent the most significant individual tweets from the time period.
+The higher the bubble the more positive the sentiment, the lower the bubble the more negative.
+The size of the bubble indicates the level of engagement, where the larger the bubble the more retweets.

 Sentiment Analysis is powered by a natural language processing (NLP) algorithm optimized for healthcare and is proprietary to Symplur.
 This algorithm extracts information from healthcare conversations in order to determine polarity about healthcare issues.
 It takes into account grammar analysis, sentence structure, parts of speech, punctuation, emoticons, slang terms, and shortened terms common in social media.

 Each sentiment score is also weighed accordingly based on the tweet author's influence in healthcare.

 The method used for determining sentiment employs a scaling system for three classes of neutral, positive and negative sentiment.

 This sentiment algorithm is highly trainable.
 The advantage of training the algorithm to your particular context or specialty is that it results in even more accurate sentiment scoring.
 Training involves either (1) modifying the score attributed to an existing term, and/or (2) adding your own custom term(s) with your assigned score.